Fuel System

 ELECTRONIC FUEL INJECTION (EFI) OPERATION

 Fuel Injection began to appear in production cars in about 1955.
 Popular in Germany for years, Fuel Injection didn’t become commonplace in North America until the early 1990’s.
 Early systems were mechanical and troublesome.
-Most owners back then removed the mechnaical fuel injection units and converted their engines to carburetors.
+Most owners back then removed the mechanical fuel injection units and converted their engines to carburetors.

 Virtually all cars sold in North America today have electronic, computer controlled fuel injection to supply the fuel to the engine.
 Fuel injection gives better fuel economy and drivability, with more power and lower exhaust emissions.
 The computer has transformed the fuel system!